Susan Lowey, PhD, RN, CHPN, CNE, FPCN

 Office: 113 Lathrop Hall

-Susan E. Lowey joined the faculty in the Department of Nursing in August 2012.
-Dr. Lowey works with both juniors and seniors in the traditional BSN program teaching Community Health Nursing, Nursing Research, and Care of Older Adults.
-She also serves in the capacity of Advisement Coordinator for the department.
-Brockport alumni, Dr. Lowey, graduated with her BS degree in nursing from SUNY Brockport in 1998.
-In 2006, she received her master's degree as a Clinical Nurse Specialist in population focused care from St. John Fisher College.
-This was followed by the completion of her PhD in Health Practice Research from the University of Rochester in 2011.
-During her doctoral work, she received a Ruth L. Kirschstein Pre-Doctoral Fellowship from the National Institute of Nursing Research and an International Small Grant from Sigma Theta Tau International Honor Society of Nursing to complete her research study entitled, "Care Preferences of Individuals Living with Advanced Cardiac and Respiratory Illness".
+Susan E. Lowey is an Associate Professor and joined the faculty in the Department of Nursing in August 2012.
+Dr. Lowey has worked with both juniors and seniors in the traditional BSN program, teaching Community Health Nursing, Nursing Research, Care of Older Adults, and End-of-Life Care for the Healthcare Professional.
+In the FNP Master’s program, Dr. Lowey teaches the Evaluating Research course.
+She is also the advisement coordinator for the department.
+Brockport alumni, Dr. Lowey graduated with her BSN degree in nursing from SUNY Brockport in 1998.
+In 2006, she received her Master’s degree as a Clinical Nurse Specialist in population focused care from St. John Fisher College.
+This was followed by completion of her PhD in Health Practice Research from the University of Rochester in 2011.
+During her doctoral work, she received a Ruth L. Kirschstein Pre-Doctoral Fellowship from the National Institute of Nursing Research and an International Small Grant from Sigma Theta Tau International Honor Society of Nursing to complete her research study entitled, “Care Preferences of Individuals Living with Advanced Cardiac and Respiratory Illness”.
 For her post-doctoral work Dr. Lowey was one out of seven scholars in the country to be awarded the prestigious Claire M. Fagin Fellowship from the Building Academic Geriatric Nursing Capacity Program, a partnership between the John A. Hartford Foundation and the American Academy of Nursing.
-This post-doctoral study examined the use of opioid medications and health care utilization among elderly Medicare beneficiaries during their last year of life.
+She has also received a Sigma Theta Tau/Hospice & Palliative Care Foundation End of Life Nursing Research Grant and two Pre-Tenure Grant Awards from SUNY Brockport.
+Dr. Lowey is also certified as a Nurse Educator (CNE) through the National League for Nursing.

 The majority of her clinical practice has been as a community health hospice nurse providing care for dying patients and their loved ones.
-Dr. Lowey holds national certification as a board certified hospice and palliative care nurse (CHPN) through the National Board for Certification of Hospice and Palliative Nurses.
+Dr. Lowey holds national certification as a board-certified hospice and palliative care nurse (CHPN) through the National Board for Certification of Hospice and Palliative Nurses.
 In addition, she is a certified ELNEC (End-of-Life Nursing Education Consortium) trainer (Core and Geriatric).
 ELNEC is a national education initiative to improve palliative care that provides undergraduate and graduate nursing faculty with training in palliative care so they can teach this essential information to nursing students and practicing nurses.
+For all of her service in hospice and palliative care, she was awarded the FPCN (Fellow in Palliative Nursing) designation in March of 2018.
+Achieving fellow status is the highest honor within the hospice and palliative care community.